Companions to the Andrews-Gordon and Andrews-Bressoud Identities and Recent Conjectures of Capparelli, Meurman, Primc, and Primc: Introduction

 In~\cite{primc2023}, the top and bottom rows consist of even integers:

-The $k=1$ case of the conjectures of Capparelli, Meurman, A. Primc, and M. Primc (corresponding to odd first and last rows) were proved by Jehanne Dousse and Isaac Konan~\cite{DouKon} using perfect crystals.
-This is the same case that we will prove, but our proof methods are diferent, and we will simultaneously prove the two cases (odd first and last rows and even first and last rows).
+The $k=1$ case of the conjectures of Capparelli, Meurman, A.~Primc, and M.~Primc (corresponding to odd first and last rows) was proved by Jehanne Dousse and Isaac Konan~\cite{DouKon} using perfect crystals.
+This is the same case that we will prove, but our proof methods are different, and we will simultaneously prove the two cases (odd first and last rows and even first and last rows).